• Skip to primary navigation

 Rebecca Eisenberg

-This mustard based bbq sauce is sweet and tangy with just a bit of a kick.
-Make sure to let it cool in the fridge overnight to give the flavors time to mingle and mellow out a little.
+This mustard-based BBQ sauce is sweet and tangy with just a bit of a kick.
+Let it cool in the fridge overnight to give the flavors time to mingle and mellow out a little.

 Print Recipe Pin Recipe Save Saved!
 Email